drug-design/course/docs/chapters/structure-activity-relationships.md

 ![](https://media.drugdesign.org/course/structure-activity-relationships/c2_OR_replace.png){: loading=lazy }
 #### Example 1: Epothilone A

-In this example (epothilone A), replacing the oxygen in the epoxide moiety with a carbon atom leads to a completely inactive molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/example-1-epothilone-196fd3d5'><i class='fa fa-play' aria-hidden='true'></i></button>In this example (epothilone A), replacing the oxygen in the epoxide moiety with a carbon atom leads to a completely inactive molecule.
 The oxygen atom may be involved in hydrogen bond interactions with the receptor site.
 Other changes including the volume and the physico-chemical properties of the molecules such as the polar surface area, hydrophobicity, solubility, solvation etc... must also be envisaged.
 *[moiety]: Fragments, functional groups or portions of chemical compounds.